Skip to main navigation Skip to search Skip to main content

 • Homogeneous and heterogeneous agents

-• Input saturation
+• input saturation

-• TVRE-based gain approach
+• time-varying Riccati equation (TVRE)-based gain approach

 Fingerprint

-Dive into the research topics of 'Finite-time Bipartite Synchronization of Homogeneous and Heterogeneous Multiple Agents with Input Saturation: A TVRE-based Gain Approach'.
+Dive into the research topics of 'Finite-time Bipartite Synchronization of Homogeneous and Heterogeneous Multiple Agents with Input Saturation: A TVRE-Based Gain Approach'.
 Together they form a unique fingerprint.

 Cite this